-A light superficial massage this is not!
-As the name suggests, Deep-tissue massage aims to work right in to your knots to release toxin and lactic acid buildup in tired muscles, ligaments and tendons that may feel tense and inflamed.
-If you suffer from a stiff neck, lower or upper back pain, or tight calves, this massage technique may be the answer, provided you can tolerate the short-term sensation bordering of discomfort (although it should never feel excruciatingly painful).
+A light, superficial massage this is not!
+As the name suggests, deep tissue massage aims to work right into your knots to release toxins and lactic acid build-up in tired muscles, ligaments and tendons that may feel tense and inflamed.

-A variant of Deep-tissue is the classic Sports massage.
-A Sports massage therapist often has specialised training in a variety of techniques including Deep-tissue massage, Shiatsu, muscle stretching, Triggerpoint (intense static pressure applied to massage points, a technique designed to trigger the body in to healing itself) and Swedish massage, all aimed at preventing and treating you guessed it – sports injuries and improving athletic performance – by removing lactic acid build-up while improving muscle tone and flexibility.
+A variant of deep-tissue is the classic sports massage.
+A sports massage therapist often has specialised training in a variety of techniques, including deep tissue massage, shiatsu, muscle stretching, Triggerpoint (intense static pressure applied to massage points, a technique designed to trigger the body in to healing itself) and Swedish massage, all aimed at preventing and treating, you guessed it, sports injuries and improving athletic performance.
+These techniques work to remove lactic acid build-up while improving muscle tone and flexibility.

 Another variation of this is the Lava Shell massage, using warmed lava shells to massage the back and neck.

 …if you prefer soothing light massage pressure.
 This massage does not aim to relax you, but rather to unravel muscular tension deep down.
-Not recommended after an injury or surgery.
+Not recommended during pregnancy, after an injury or following surgery.

-Arrive early and use your spa’s sauna and hydrotherapy areas to further relax the muscles.
-Loosening them up in this way will improve the circulation and allow the muscles to relax so the therapist can get even deeper in to your knots to break up the build up of lactic acids and muscular tension.
-Always tell your therapist if the pressure gets too much.
+Arrive early and use the spa’s sauna and hydrotherapy areas to further relax the muscles.
+Loosening them up in this way will improve the circulation and allow the muscles to relax, so the therapist can get even deeper in to your knots to break up the build-up of lactic acid and muscular tension.